Updated: Mar 3

 Prevent your dog becoming overweight as obesity increases the risk of anal gland impaction.

-If your dog repeatedly suffers from anal gland impaction, adding fibre to their food can help.
-Speak to your vet for more information.
+If your dog repeatedly suffers from anal gland impaction, it is thought that adding fibre to their food might help.
+However, evidence for the role of diet in preventing and treating anal gland disorders is, lacking.

 As always, always speak to your vet if you have any concerns about your dog's health.